How does climate adaptation knowledge spread in advisor-farmer networks? Tracking the long-term impacts of the Northeast Climate Adaptation Fellowship

 Knowledge Gained:

-All of the new knowledge, attributes and skills shared one year ago remain relevant.
-With the exception of one update, the grant application to USDA-NIFA, led by more advisor Dr. Rachel Schattman, was initially declined, however it was later accepted when additional funding became available.
+We can share that two grants were applied for as a direct result of this project.
+One was an application to USDA-NIFA for an expansion and next round of the first Climate Adaptation Fellowship program, and that grant proposal was led by my advisor, Dr. Rachel Schattman.
+That proposal was successful.
 Because of that grant, a greatly expanded and updated version of the climate adaptation education program which this research is utilizing as a case study launched this January 2024.
 That is called the Climate Adaptation and Mitigation Fellowship (CAMF).
 Some aspects of the design of that program were built off of initial findings from this research project.

-We can share that two grants were applied for as a direct result of this project.
-One was an application to USDA-NIFA for an expansion and next round of the first Climate Adaptation Fellowship program, and that grant proposal was led by my advisor, Dr. Rachel Schattman.
-That proposal was not successful.
 A second is a grant that a small group of CAF fellows applied for together, to SARE, which was partially inspired by the knowledge and network they gained through the CAF program.
 My understanding is that the proposal was awarded and is related to riparian buffers.
 The financial amount was not shared with me as part of the interview process.

 My knowledge, skills and awareness related to sustainable agriculture is growing every month.
 The process of interviewing farmers and advisors this summer and fall was hugely educational, and I have a much more nuanced and detailed view of food production in the Northeast of the US.
-I can say at this early stage that my appreciation for the challenges of managing a small or medium sized vegetable or fruit operation in this region has expanded, and that some of my previous ideas have been shown to be incorrect, for example the availability of appropriate insurance or other safety nets for farmers in my study group is much lower than I had expected.
+I can say that my appreciation for the challenges of managing a small or medium sized vegetable or fruit operation in this region has expanded, and that some of my previous ideas have been shown to be incorrect, for example the availability of appropriate insurance or other safety nets for farmers in my study group is much lower than I had expected.
 I am also learning about the importance of connections to farmers, both for practical advice and trouble-shooting, and also for mental well-being.
+Another learning area is related to how climate adaptation efforts progress over time, and the various events that can lead modifications, interruptions, or expansion of ideas and projects.

-I still plan to use my PhD research experience to explore next career steps after completing my degree.
+I plan to use my PhD research experience to explore next career steps after completing my degree.
 I hope to continue my career combining research and practice in the areas of agricultural education and extension to support farmers in climate adaptation and mitigation.

 Assessment of Project Approach and Areas of Further Study: